aws-samples/aws-modernization-with-contrastsecurity/GETTING_STARTED.md

 * Change/Add/Remove content to create the workshop.
 * Test the workshop.
 Have several people go through the workshop to make sure all instructions, artifacts, etcetera are included and working.
 * Publish the workshop.
 The workshop repo will be published at GitHub under aws-samples.
 The name of the repo will vary based on the content of the workshop.
 Static HTML files will be stored in an S3 bucket with a DNS name pointing to the site.
 When all is said and done you will have a name such as myworkshop.awsworkshop.io pointing to your workshop and an aws-samples repo hosted on GitHub.

+## Getting a Feel of a Workshop
+Go through the example in this sample repo, included is a working example of a workshop and flow.
+Follow the directions below to clone the repo, run hugo, and view the example content.

 ## Available Building Blocks